construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00100_mantraos_manifesto.md

 ---

 *"You will know the truth, and the truth will make you free.
-But I tell you, you will know aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology by its fruits - devices that increase rather than decrease human capacity for love, wisdom, presence, and service to the flourishing of all life.
+But I tell you, you will know aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology by its fruits - devices that increase rather than decrease human capacity for love, wisdom, presence, and service to the flourishing of all life.
 And this truth will make you free from technological systems designed for exploitation and addiction."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 **Proclaim** the **sacred** **revolution**, beloved ones. **Technology** **serves** **consciousness** when **consciousness** **chooses** **wisely**. 📜🐲🔥